-Here is how data flows through the map phase:
+Data flows through the map phase as follows:

-- The InputFormat determines where the input data needs to be split between the mappers, and then it generates an InputSplit instance for each split - MapReduce spawns a map task for each InputSplit generated by the InputFormat - Each <key, value> pair generated by the InputFormat is passed to the map method of the mapper class - The map method outputs a <key, value> pair that is serialized into an unsorted buffer in memory - When the buffer fills up, or when the map task is complete, the <key, value> pairs in the buffer are sorted then spilled to the disk - If more than one spill file was created, these files are merged into a single file of sorted <key, value> pairs - The sorted records in the spillfile wait to be retrieved by a reducer
+- 1) The InputFormat determines where the input data needs to be split between the mappers, and then it generates an InputSplit instance for each split - 2) MapReduce spawns a map task for each InputSplit generated by the InputFormat - 3) Each <key, value> pair generated by the InputFormat is passed to the map method of the mapper class

+The map method outputs a <key, value> pair that is serialized into an unsorted buffer in memory

+- 4) When the buffer fills up, or when the map task is complete, the <key, value> pairs in the buffer are sorted then spilled to the disk - 5) If more than one spill file was created, these files are merged into a single file of sorted <key, value> pairs - 6) The sorted records in the spill file wait to be retrieved by a reducer

-Note: The size of the mapper's output memory buffer is configurable with the mapreduce.task.io.sort.mb property.
+The size of the mapper's output memory buffer is configurable with the mapreduce.task.io.sort.mb property.
 A spill occurs when the buffer reaches a certain capacity configured by the mapreduce.map.sort.spill.percent property.

-Important: Spilling to disk cannot be entirely avoided because there is always one spill to disk when the mapper is complete.
+Spilling to disk cannot be entirely avoided because there is always one spill to disk when the mapper is complete.
 However, the ideal scenario is to avoid any intermediate spills.
-If an intermediate spilloccurs, those <key, value> pairs need to be written to disk, then read and rewritten one more time, which results in three times the disk I/O for those spilled records
+If an intermediate spill occurs, those <key, value> pairs need to be written to disk, then read and rewritten one more time, which results in three times the disk I/O for those spilled records